 Alpine touring ski bindings get better and better as time goes on, with an ever-widening range of options available.
 The casual and discerning user alike have options that were unheard of ten years ago, with performance better than we could have ever expected.
-The catch to these improvements and options is that shopping gets trickier all the time.
-Some bindings resemble jewelry more than technical equipment, and there are products that look remarkably similar to your alpine resort bindings.
+The catch to these improvements and options is that shopping always gets trickier.
+Some bindings resemble jewelry more than technical equipment, and some products look remarkably similar to your alpine resort bindings.
 Of course, there are options everywhere in between.
 How do you discern between these wide-ranging options?
 How do you know what is best for you?
-How do you sort through the options to make sure that you equip yourself well?
+How do you sort through the options to ensure that you equip yourself well?
 Bindings are one of the most defining pieces of backcountry skiing.
 Choosing them, informed and intentionally, will only enhance your overall experience.

 Background information on AT Ski Bindings

 Types of AT Ski Bindings

 There are three major types of AT ski bindings.
 Of course, many products blur the lines between these categories.

 Ultralight "race" style

-Originally stripped down for "skimo" or "randonnee racing", these tiny miracles are achieving wider appeal and application.
+Originally stripped down for "skimo" or "randomness racing," these tiny miracles are achieving wider appeal and application.
 In any human-powered endeavor, weight is paramount.
 These are the lightest bindings available and go uphill like a dream.
 They typically weigh less than 200 grams per binding but have limited features.
-They can still be very durable and more than secure enough for even the most extreme skiing.
+They can still be durable and secure enough for even the most extreme skiing.
 They aren't necessarily suitable for super high-speed downhill skiing.
 Every race-style binding eliminates one or more of the major features we look for in backcountry bindings.
-The best race-style bindings we've used in recent years are the Black Diamond Helio 180.

 All-around AT ski bindings include adjustable release, adjustable length (for different boots), three levels of heel elevation, and ski brakes.
 Some or all of these options may be removable or customizable, but the all-around models of bindings have all these options.